 My March Stitch Fix box is finally here and my personal stylist, Layla, found some truly beautiful items to help my wardrobe transition into spring.
 Before I opened my box to try things on, I made a vow with myself to only purchase one item this month.
 I’m trying to conserve my fashion budget a little this month, but I didn’t want to give up my beloved Stitch Fix box, so limiting myself to one item allows me to continue enjoying the experience.

 This post contains affiliate links for your shopping convenience.
-Any purchases made through one of our links helps to support the blog.
+We earn a small commission each time someone makes a purchase through one of our links, which helps to support the blog.
+I hope you enjoy reading about this month’s fix!

 Angus Split Back Mixed Material Sweater